This page contains the following content:

 A large yew tree on the North side of the churchyard could be at least 2000 years old.
 The churchyard also contains a Roman Altar, a Saxon Cross, and arrowhead scratches on the wall nearby.

 There is something special about this ancient and quiet corner of Northumberland, with a real feeling of spirituality.
-Do come and enjoy it.

 Our lovely Victorian church was built in 1889, under the guidance of architect Mr. Johnson of Newcastle.
 It is Grade 2 Listed.
 A new church was needed as the nearby Tythe Barn converted to a school, which had been used, was too small for Sunday services.